mrled/keymap.click/docs/devnotes.md

 Makes things simpler, allows me to load debug info on initial page load

-### Change the component to intraAppLink

-It's an intra- not an inter- app link, oops

 ### Bug: keyboardAndPanelRect, diamargLeftRect, diamargRightRect sometimes not calc correctly

 When the viewport is at the top, these values seem to be correct.